eostermueller/heapSpank/README.md

 ## Limitations
 1. Only works with HotSpot JVM, because data is furnished by HotSpot's jmap -histo <myPid>
 2. Curretly does not support jmap's connection to remote JVMs....but please create an issue if that feature would be helpful.

+## Configuration
+Configuration file is not yet available and must be done in code.
+Just add your configuration in a [subclass](https://github.com/eostermueller/heapSpank/blob/master/src/main/java/com/github/eostermueller/heapspank/leakyspank/console/FifteenSecondJMapHistoInterval.java) of [DefaultConfig](https://github.com/eostermueller/heapSpank/blob/master/src/main/java/com/github/eostermueller/heapspank/leakyspank/console/DefaultConfig.java) and pass the name of your subclass on the command line using the '-config' option.
+All of this should be on one line:

+    java -jar heapSpank-0.6.jar 8173 -config com.github.eostermueller.heapspank.leakyspank.console.FifteenSecondJMapHistoInterval